9colat/swarm_ws/README.md

 # Swarm_ws
-when you want to run the code with the teensy/arduino then you have to run a set of comands in the terminal. frist you have to start the ros master:
+when you want to run the code with the teensy/arduino then you have to run a set of comands in the terminal. first you have to start the ros master:

 roscore